kkalass/rdf_mapper/README.md

   - `LiteralTermMapper`: For literal values (strings, numbers, dates)

 - **Node Mappers**: For complex objects with multiple properties
-  - `IriNodeMapper`: For objects with globally unique identifiers
+  - `GlobalResourceMapper`: For objects with globally unique identifiers
-  - `BlankNodeMapper`: For anonymous objects or auxiliary structures
+  - `LocalResourceMapper`: For anonymous objects or auxiliary structures

 ### Context Classes